 If you are a landscape photographer wanting a longer shutter speed.
 Use the Bulb shooting mode and adjust the shutter speed for 5 to 30 seconds.
 It’s recommended to use a tripod and a self-timer/external remote triggers to avoid possible blurring.

-To recap upon “what is shutter speed”, let’s start with the shutter speed definition:
+To recap on “what is shutter speed”, let’s start with the shutter speed definition:

 - Shutter speed is the time needed for your stutter to open and close.

-- Longer shutter speed allows more light in, but also makes moving objects appear blurry.
+- A longer shutter speed allows more light in but also makes moving objects appear blurry.

-- You can easily change the shutter speeds by choosing it in the menu itself, or go into aperture priority mode.
+- You can easily change the shutter speeds by choosing it in the menu itself or going into aperture priority mode.
 This makes the camera select the shutter speed automatically.

 - Some websites use 1/60 as the average shutter speed.
 In my opinion, 1/250 would be much more useful.

-- For a little reminder, only shutter speed and aperture affects exposure.
+- For a little reminder, only shutter speed and aperture affect exposure.
 While ISO doesn’t count as affecting the aperture.